 - Join a book or writer's club in your community.
 It does not have to be just for seniors.
 Intergenerational discussion can be stimulating for everyone in the group.

 Social Activities for Seniors That Enrich the Spirit

 Humans are social animals.
 While there are certainly spirit-enriching activities you can do alone, including meditation, group activities are, by far, more satisfying for most people.
 Involvement in church or civic organizations or time simply spent with family and friends are all spirit enriching activities you can and should do.

 Most senior centers provide venues for bridge, checkers and other card games as well as craft classes and even exercise programs.
 Senior centers also organize group trips and provide lunches for participating members for a nominal fee.

 Red Hat Society

 Red Hat Society founder Sue Ellen Cooper believes that women of a certain age can live life with élan, interest, and gusto.
 What started as a few friends over 50 going out for tea in their red hats in the 1990s has swelled to an international "dis-organization."

 Whether it's a tropical vacation or a trip to a local attraction, there are plenty of fun places to explore.
-Groups, such as Elderhostel, organize trips that are ideal for seniors.
+Groups, such as Road Scholar, organize trips that are ideal for seniors.
 If you are part of a couple, turn travel into a romantic getaway at a bed and breakfast.